CoAntrimMan/BibleStudy/General thoughts.md

 Judges 2 speaks to how another generation arose that knew not thr Lord nor the works he had done.

 They end up serving other gods.

+_---------

+Abounding and Abased

+Philippians 4.

+Knowing contentment in our circumstances.
+When we have plenty we are not always content.
+When we are abased do we sometimes appreciate the important things more.

+Prayer to know the peace of God.
+Which passes all understanding.